cs50/ap-2020/curriculum/3/notes/index.md

     RETURN(expression)
     }
     ```
+    which is used to define a procedure that takes zero or more arguments.
+The procedure contains block of statements and returns the value of expression.
+The RETURN statement may appear at any point inside the procedure and causes an immediate return from the procedure back to the calling statement.

     * The syntax to call a function is `procName (arg1, arg2, …)`, where `procName` is the name of the procedure or function and `arg1` and `arg2` are the arguments or parameters.
     * To call said procedure, the syntax would be `procName(parameter1)`, where `parameter1` is the actual value of the first argument.
     * The `RETURN(expression)` syntax operates just the same as the return keyword in C.
     * Storing the output of a function in a variable would look like this: `result ← procName(arg1, arg2, …)`
-    * You are provided with an `INPUT` function, which takes input from the user and returns that value.
+    * You are provided with an `INPUT()` function, which takes input from the user and returns that value.